ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/office-365.md

 ## SharePoint Online & OneDrive

-The ABAC settings for the Agency SharePoint Online and OneDrive instances can be found below for all implementation types.
+The ABAC settings for the organisation SharePoint Online and OneDrive instances can be found below for all implementation types.
 This includes the Sharing configuration, Access Control and SharePoint & OneDrive settings.
 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.

 ### Sharing